-Clean-param: abc /forum/showthread.php Clean-param: sid&sort /forumt/*.php Clean-param: someTrash&otherTrash
+Clean-param: abc /forum/showthread.php Clean-param: sid&sort /forum/*.php Clean-param: someTrash&otherTrash

-The Yandex robot doesn't support robots.txt directives that aren't shown on this page.
+The Yandex robot supports only the robots.txt directives listed on this page.
 The file processing rules described above represent an extension of the basic standard.
-Other robots may interpret robots.txt contents in different ways.
+Other robots may interpret robots.txt contents in a different way.